janhaitjema/sqs-worker-go/README.md

 `sqs-worker-go` is a package that makes consuming SQS messages easier.
 It supports message deletion after process and backup to a sepcified Firehose stream.

 ## Installing
-### Using Glide
-[Glide](https://github.com/Masterminds/glide) is a dependency management tool (think of it as npm) that downloads the required packages and install them into your local development envirnment for Go to reference.

 Simply include the package in your code